-2. Upon receipt of the HTTP request from the AF, if the AF is authorized with the requested analytics event(s) and the requested parameters comply with the inbound restriction in the analytics exposure mapping, the NEF shall invoke the Nnwdaf_AnalyticsInfo_Request service operation as described in step 1 in clause 5.2.3.1.
+2. Upon receipt of the HTTP request from the AF, if the AF is authorized with the requested analytics event and the requested parameters comply with the inbound restriction in the analytics exposure mapping, the NEF shall invoke the Nnwdaf_AnalyticsInfo_Request service operation as described in step 1 in clause 5.2.3.1.

 3. The NWDAF responds with the analytics information as described in step 2 in clause 5.2.3.1 to the NEF.